BIGJRA/BIGJRA.github.io/rejuv.md

 Kristiline is now open.
 The list of T.M.'s they sell is in the top of the previous section.

-The people of Akuwa Town have… FINALLY been returned to their home, so head to Akuwa Town.
+The people of Akuwa Town have...
+FINALLY been returned to their home, so head to Akuwa Town.

 The girl in the top right running in place can teach you some moves: